Crystal-Bell/Cenote-Lighthouse-Prototype/README.md

 ​Features: Medieval "hoof-sound" audio feedback, autonomous routing between kitchen/foundry/Connor’s level, external navigation capabilities.
 ​Vertical Homesteading: Modular levels for multi-generational living, maintaining provenance and autonomy while enabling shared logistics (meals/deliveries).# Cenote-Lighthouse-Prototype my wishlist

+System Integration: The Clydesdale Protocol ​Behavioral Logic: The Clydesdale operates on an autonomous "Companion/Errand" AI layer.
+​Companion Mode: Shadows the user/Connor, maintaining spatial awareness within the Coil structure.
+​Logistics Mode: Handles bidirectional delivery (e.g., returning unsatisfactory items, fetching supplies).
+​Dynamic Response: Responds to natural language commands (e.g., "Return to kitchen," "Take this back," "Follow me").
+​Operating System Integration: The unit functions as an extension of the internal metacognition framework—it knows the house, it knows the users, and it knows the status of the "soup" or cargo it carries.
+It is the physical manifestation of the system's "willingness to serve."